KDE/digikam-doc/image_editor/colors_tools.rst

 The simplest tool to use is the Brightness/Contrast/Gamma tool.
 It is also the least powerful, but in many cases it does everything you need.
 This tool is often useful for images that are overexposed or underexposed; it is not useful for correcting color casts.
 The tool gives you three sliders to adjust, for **Brightness**, **Contrast** and **Gamma**.
 You can see any adjustments you make reflected in the preview image.
 When you are happy with the results, press Ok and they will take effect.

 .. figure:: images/editor_bcg_adjust.webp
+    :alt:
+    :align: center

+    The Image Editor Tool to Correct Exposure

 .. note::